|December 31, 2010||Complete internal testing|

 - Submission of Health Care Claims Status Inquiry & Response (276/277) transactions, via batch or real-time transactions

-Please note that the termination of the EVSpc/EVScall software does not affect any of the other options currently available to providers on the POSC or AVR.
+Please note that the termination of the EVSpc/EVScall software does not affect any of the other options currently available to providers on the POSC.

 If you submit batch transactions, please follow the important eligibility submission guidelines below.